-Approximately 1.75 miles of natural surface hiking trails are envisioned at the Preserve (Map 5.1).
-These grass trails will provide visitors with a variety of opportunities to experience the Preserve and to enjoy its many natural, historic, and scenic attributes.
+Approximately 1.75 miles of natural surface hiking trails are envisioned at the Preserve (Map 5.1 Conceptual Master Site Development Drawing).
+These grass trails (Area J) will provide visitors with a variety of opportunities to experience the Preserve and to enjoy its many natural, historic, and scenic attributes.
 The hiking trails will generally avoid the maintenance area, and access to the area near the property manager's residence will be prohibited.
 An advantage of hiking trails is that they can allow for access and recreational use of the land quickly at a relatively low cost.
 They can also be easily modified should issues arise.
 A disadvantage of natural surface hiking trails is that they generally limit the number and type of trail users due to their minimal width.
-Dogs, horses, and mountain bikes will not be permitted on the hiking trails.
+Visitors with dogs on leash will be permitted to continue to walk the Cemetery Field provided that they clean up after their pets and dispose of waste at bins located in the parking area (provided by Birmingham Township).
+That privilege could be rescinded in the future if it is determined by the Conservancy Committee that it has become a management issue.
+Visitors with dogs on leash will also be allowed to use the perimeter trails along Birmingham Road, Meetinghouse Road, and Wylie Road.
+Birmingham Township manages the perimeter trails and does not currently permit equestrian use or mountain bikes.
+However, the potential for equestrian use of the perimeter trails could be revisited with the Township in the future if there is a compelling community need.